dermatty/yEnc-Python3/README.md

 yEnc-Python3
 ============

+As the original is unmaintained, I forked it and fixed the memory leak
+issue:
+	/src/_yenc.c line 125: free(in)

+Original Readme:

 Basic yEnc encoder and decoder for python3.

 This module does not parse nor generate the required header(s) or trailer.